How do I get into retail, buying or fashion?

 How do I get into buying?

-Opportunities: More graduate schemes or graduate-level vacancies than apprenticeships; a few buying-specific apprenticeships, which are mostly level 4; some general/commercial/business-focused apprenticeships include time in a buying department.
+Opportunities: There are more graduate schemes or graduate-level vacancies than apprenticeships; there are a few buying-specific apprenticeships, which are mostly level 4, as well as some general/commercial/business-focused apprenticeships, which include time in a buying department.

 How do I get into retail management?

-Opportunities: Lots of graduate schemes; a few level 4 apprenticeships; many level 2 and level 3 apprenticeships in retail that could lead to departmental or store management; a couple of school leaver retail management training programmes that are slightly different from apprenticeships.
+Opportunities: There are lots of retail management graduate schemes.
+For school leavers, there are a few level 4 apprenticeships and many level 2 and level 3 apprenticeships in retail that could lead to departmental or store management.

-Entry requirements: Graduate schemes typically accept applicants from any degree background; the school leaver retail training programmes often ask for two A levels, but don’t specify subjects.
+Entry requirements: Graduate schemes typically accept applicants from any degree background; the retail management apprenticeships often ask for two A levels, but don’t specify subjects.

 How do I get into fashion design?